city028/AD9833/README.md

 `$ python3 2300hz.py`

-If all goes well you would see a 2300hz sinewave on your oscilloscope.
+If all goes well you would see a 2300hz blockwave on your oscilloscope.

 <img src="https://github.com/city028/AD9833/blob/master/Source/pics/scope1.png" width="500">